JochenHiller/jvm-perftests/openHAB2/README.md

 curl -s -o benchmark.sh https://raw.githubusercontent.com/JochenHiller/jvm-perftests/master/scripts-common/benchmark.sh
 chmod u+x *.sh
 # adapt benchmark.sh to your environment, then run the benchmarks
-# adapt means:
 #   set JVMS to your JavaVMs to test
 ./benchmark.sh
 # see results at ./openHAB2-results
 ```

-## Details

-This will simply start openHAB2 with some standard add-on bundles.
-It will until openHAB2 is up and running.
-This is not a thorough test but give some good indicators of running openHAB2 on different JavaVMs in embedded environments.

 ## References